What is network monitoring?

 What is open source network monitoring?

 Open source network monitoring refers to monitoring tools that are open source.
 For instance, Checkmk is open source.
-This does not always mean they are free, though: most open source solutions come with a cost that is asked in exchange for better support, quicker updates, and additional features.
-Choosing a free open source network monitoring is perfectly viable, like with the Checkmk Raw Edition, as long as it is acceptable to handle issues and configuration on your own.
+This doesn’t always mean free though: most open source solutions come at a cost that is asked for in exchange for better support, quicker updates, and additional features.
+Choosing a free Open source network monitoring is perfectly viable, like with Checkmk Raw Edition, as long as it is acceptable to handle issues and configuration on your own.

 What is Linux network monitoring?

-Linux network monitoring refers to monitoring hosts running Linux, in one of its many distributions.
-Linux itself comes with a series of simple commands for monitoring networks that are standard not only under Linux, but also under many Unix-like operating systems.
-Htop, tcpdump, netstat are present in virtually all Linux systems and offer rudimentary network monitoring capabilities.
-Contemporary monitoring tools support Linux monitoring with advanced features and a much friendlier user interface.
+Linux network monitoring refers to monitoring hosts running Linux in one of its many distributions.
+Linux itself comes with a series of simple commands for monitoring networks that are standard not only under Linux but also under many Unix-like operating systems.
+Htop, tcpdump, netstat are present in virtually all Linux systems and offer rudimental network monitoring capabilities.
+Evoluted monitoring tools support Linux monitoring with advanced features and a much friendlier user interface.

 What is Windows network monitoring?